ethaeral/ChatGQT/_posts/2023-10-03-Code-Solving-Flow.md

         - Other specialcases
 3. Walk through brute force algo
     - State the time and space complexity
+    - State BUD
+        - Bottlenecks
+            - Part of algo that slows down overall runtime
+                - One time work that slows down
+                - Chuck of work that is down repeatedly
+        - Unnecessary Work
+            - Breaking out of loops early
+        - Duplicated Work
+            - Create hashing to for the same work
 4. Optimize
     - Check for unused info
     - Make time vs space trade offs